nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Edits a task with the index `INDEX`.
 The index should be a positive number and refers to the index number of the task in the students’ task list
 * `-e` refers to the edit command
-* It is a requirement that **at least one of the optional fields should be provided**
+* It is a requirement that **at least one of the optional fields should be provided!**
 * The current value will be updated to the value input by the user

 Examples: